winderai/bacalhau-landscape-analysis-benchmarks/installation/DASK.md

 ## Pre-requisites

 First, impersonate hadoopuser (`su - hadoopuser`) to align this setup with Hadoop and Spark installations.
+That user was created in the [Hadoop installation](./HADOOP.md) instructions.

 Second, install miniconda (confirm/proceed when prompted).
 Skip if it's already installed: